sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 - choosing a container runtime
 - Selecting and installing a CNI (container network interface)

+A CNI is the plugin that gives every container an IP address and lets it talk to other containers, even across different machines.
+Kubernetes doesn't ship with networking built in, it just calls out to a CNI plugin to handle that.

 I am going to be opinionated and make specific technology decisions such as using containerd and cilium so that you do not have to think about those decisions.